Everything You Need To Know About Snoring

 - Frequent urination throughout the night

 Frequent, habitual snoring is more than just a nuisance for you and your partner and may be indicative of sleep apnea.
-If you experience any of the above symptoms along with your snoring, download Ognomy, our newly designed, innovative, telemedicine application.
-It will allow you to connect you to a board certified sleep medicine practitioner who will be able to answer your questions and make an assessment of your sleep-related breathing, and you will be one step closer to a better night’s sleep!
+If you experience any of the above symptoms along with your snoring, download Ognomy, our innovative telemedicine application.
+The app will allow you to book an appointment with a board-certified sleep medicine practitioner who will be able to answer your questions and make an assessment of your sleep-related breathing, and you will be one step closer to a better night’s sleep!

 How do you prevent snoring?